What Happens to Liens and Second Mortgages in Foreclosure?

 Judgment liens are frequently junior to a first mortgage and possibly a second mortgage, as well as perhaps other judgment liens previously filed by other creditors.

-The priority of liens establishes who gets paid first following a foreclosure sale.
-"Senior" liens are paid before "junior" liens (those with lower priority).
+Again, the priority of liens establishes who gets paid first following a foreclosure sale.
+"Senior" liens, like first mortgages, are paid before "junior" liens (those with lower priority), such as second mortgages.

-After the first-mortgage lender forecloses, any surplus funds from the foreclosure sale after the foreclosing lender's debt has been paid off will be distributed to creditors holding junior liens, like a second-mortgage lender or judgment creditor (the person who sued you and won the judgment).
+After a first mortgage lender forecloses and it's lien is paid off with the proceeds from the sale, any surplus funds from the foreclosure sale are distributed to creditors holding junior liens, like a second mortgage lender or judgment creditor (a person who sued you and won a judgment).

-When a first-mortgage lender forecloses, people often mistakenly think that the second mortgage and any judgment liens have also been satisfied—even if the foreclosure sale didn't bring in enough funds to pay off those debts.
-They're then surprised when the second-mortgage holder or judgment creditor seeks to have the outstanding balance on their debt paid.
+Foreclosure eliminates liens, not debt.
+When a first mortgage lender forecloses, people often mistakenly think that the second mortgage and any judgment liens have also been satisfied—even if the foreclosure sale didn't bring in enough funds to pay off those debts.
+They're then surprised when the second mortgage holder or judgment creditor seeks to have the outstanding balance on their debt paid.

-Following a first-mortgage foreclosure, all junior liens (including a second mortgage and any junior judgment liens) are extinguished, and the liens are removed from the property's title.
-But the second-mortgage debt and creditor's judgment remain, even though they're no longer attached to the foreclosed property.
+Following a first mortgage foreclosure, all junior liens (including a second mortgage and any junior judgment liens) are extinguished, and the liens are removed from the property's title.
+However, the second mortgage debt and creditor's judgment remain, even though they're no longer attached to the foreclosed property.
 While the security for the debt has been eliminated, the obligations remain in place.

 Plus, the judgment creditor can try to collect the debt in other ways, like by freezing your bank accounts or garnishing your wages.